caleb-distributive/dcp-emcycles/README.md

 You'll need patience :-).
 You'll then need to fiddle with emcc's various flags to get a good optimized result.
 The .html needs to be served by a local webserver to be viewed correctly I think.

+## DCP work

+All of the above come from the the emcycles repo.
+In order to make this better for DCP, I've gone ahead and made it easier to compile (hopefully).
+Simplly run `./full_build.sh` after enabling and setting all your emscripten paths (`source EMSCRIPTEN/emsdk_env.sh`).

+Once this completes, a JS file called `emcycles_core.js` which is the core emcycles render library.

+This can be copied over into the DCP folder, where webpack can be used to webpack emcycles with some polyfills (up to your discretion).

+`/dcp/dist`, you'll find the stuff to be able to publish the package up (For more info please talk to either Chris or Hamada).

+Lastly in `/dcp/dist/test`, you'll find a simple test script to try to render something small according to some info from blender.